jtylynn/handbook/Operations Documents/Budgeting.md

 # Budgeting

-Budgeting (all spending except salaries, which, for the first 10 employees will not be included in these budgets) is done by the founders immediately after the company OKRs are set so that the budgets can reflect the company's goals for the quarter.
+Budgeting (all spending except salaries, benefits, and other related payroll expenses) is done immediately after the company OKRs are set so that the budgets can reflect the company's goals for the quarter.
 The budgets will be quarterly and will initially be broken down into:

 * Technical Infrastructure
 * Marketing